Bristol, North Somerset and South Gloucestershire VCSE

 • Dates for August onwards will be published later this year.

 Please ensure your application is received at least 10 days before the Assurance Panel meeting.
+Applications received after that date will be reviewed at the following Panel meeting.

 Overview of the Brokerage Framework Quality Assurance requirements